ubermag/devtools/README.md

 ## Update common metadata

-`repo-metadata` contains templates and additional helper scripts to update metadata common to all repositories.
+`repometadata` contains templates and additional helper scripts to update metadata common to all repositories.
 To update metadata in the repositories run the corresponding GitHub Action.